SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

  2. Get the toolbar item from the top toolbar using their name.
  3. Remove the toolbar item from the top toolbar using their name.
  4. Create a new button.
- 5. Insert the newly created button as item in the index of the toolbar item which is removed from the top toolbar.
+ 5. Replace the toolbar item by the newly created button as a toolbar item using the index value of the toolbar item.

 ```csharp
 private void PdfViewerDocumentLoaded(object sender, EventArgs e)